drone-ah/wordsonsand/blog/_posts/2011-04-25-java-object-size-in-memory.md

 Anyone who has worked with java in a high end application will be well aware of the double edged sword that is java garbage collection.
-When it works - it is awesome but when it doesn\'t - it is an absolute nightmare.
+When it works - it is awesome but when it doesn't - it is an absolute nightmare.
 We work on a ticketing system where it is imperative that the system is as near real-time as possible.
 The biggest issue that we have found is the running of memory in the JVM which causes a stop the world garbage collection.
 This then results in